 PATH NUMBER: 560

 The day starts with a quick jolt to forcella Coldai then a short descent to the lake of the same name.
-It was still half frozen when we reached it on day 7 of our hike.
-We also encountered a lot of snow in places (refer to photos above).
+It was still half frozen when we reached it on day 7 of our hike at the end of June.
+We also encountered a lot of snow in places (refer to photos below).

 Once you reach rifugio Tissi (a great alternative for a stay if Coldai is booked out), you will have reached the highest point of day 7.
 It means after that it’s relatively smooth sailing downhill all the way to rifugio Vazzoler.